ryanbressler/CloudForest/README.md

 --------------

 nfold is a utility for generating cross validation folds.
 It can read in and ouput any of the supported formats.
+You can specify a catagorical target feature to do stratified sampeling which will balance the classes between the folds.

+If no target feature is specified, a numerical target feature is specified or the -unstratified option is provided unstratified sampeling will be used.

 ```
 Usage of nfold: